cAttte/cop/docs/develop.md

 # 💻 Develop

 This section of the docs will show you a lot on how cop works; whether you want to build a module for yourself or contribute directly to cop, this is for you!
+If you're exercising the latter, also check out the [Contribute][docs/contribute] section :)

 ## Scripts